 “In many ways, I see my whole life as an installation itself… I’m always after that wow factor, those magical moments where I create a work and look at it in amazement, as if angels or gnomes had entered my space and created the whole thing.”

 His flair and admiration for far-flung destinations have been a staple of his life since childhood.
-Slonem was born in 1951 in Kittery, Maine, and his father’s position as a Navy officer meant the family moved often during Hunt’s formative years, including extended stays in Hawaii, California, and Connecticut.
+Slonem was born in 1951 in Kittery, Maine, and his father’s position as a Navy officer meant the family often moved during Hunt’s formative years, including extended stays in Hawaii, California, and Connecticut.
 He would continue to seek out travel opportunities throughout his young-adult years, studying abroad in Nicaragua and Mexico; these eye-opening experiences imbued him with an appreciation for tropical landscapes that would influence his unique style.